Featured

 copy of written correspondence

-Regarding the comment “up shit creek without a paddle”, what I actually said can be seen in Bart’s own complaint;
+Regarding the comment, “up shit creek without a paddle”, what I actually said can be seen in Bart’s grievance:

 copy of written correspondence

-The following screenshot comes from the outcome of the initial investigation carried out by Crew Manager Lana;
+The following screenshot comes from the outcome of the initial investigation carried out by Cabin Crew Manager Lana:

 copy of written correspondence

-Bart’s allegation that my briefing included “a bombardment and tirade of safety questions” and that I subsequently “became visibly and verbally annoyed despite everyone answering” was like everything else in his complaint, a devious and malicious lie.
+Personally, I don’t see anything wrong with saying, “up the creek without a paddle.”
+Bart’s allegation that my briefing included “a bombardment and tirade of safety questions” and that I subsequently “became visibly and verbally annoyed despite everyone answering” was like everything else in his grievance, a devious and malicious lie.

-In the outcome of the appeal investigation the Head of Department stated she did not believe the crew were fabricating evidence.
-Whilst carrying out her investigation all she did was read through documentation associated with the case, or so she claimed.
+In the outcome of my appeal, the Head of Cabin Crew stated she did not believe the cabin crew were fabricating evidence.

 copy of written correspondence

-Regarding not giving consideration as to how Bart may feel when reading the report, how does anyone feel when they’re given a constructive appraisal irrespective of when it has been written?
+Regarding not giving consideration as to how Bart may feel when reading my feedback, how does anyone feel when they’re given “constructive” feedback, irrespective of when it’s written?

-According to British Employment Law managing an unsatisfactory level of performance by providing developmental feedback is neither bullying or harassment.
-Providing of course it’s delivered courteously and in a professional manner.
+According to British Employment Law, managing an unsatisfactory level of performance by providing developmental feedback is neither bullying nor harassment.
+Providing, of course, that it’s delivered courteously and professionally, which mine was.

-Knowing what I know now, I don’t believe he had ever worked in First Class previously.
-I think it was his first time but as a narcissist with an overinflated ego he didn’t want to admit it.
+Knowing what I know now, I don’t believe he had ever worked in First Class before.
+I think it was his first time, but as a narcissist with an overinflated ego, he didn’t want to admit it and even wanted to work up as Purser.
 That’s why he had no idea how the service should be delivered.
-He made some really basic mistakes, mistakes that any crew member who had ever worked in that cabin before would never have made.
+He made some really basic mistakes that any crew member who had worked in that cabin, even once, would not have made.

-When you read the appraisal I wrote on Bart you’ll see it was written in a courteous and professional manner and with the aim of trying to develop him.
+When you read the feedback that I wrote on Bart you’ll see that it was written in a courteous and professional manner and with the aim of trying to develop him.

-Reading the last paragraph in the excerpt above regarding treating colleagues with dignity and respect is farcical.
-I’ve already shared several extracts from Bart’s complaint which are rude, disrespectful and highly offensive but there’s far worse to come.
+The last paragraph in the excerpt above regarding treating colleagues with dignity and respect is farcical.
+I’ve already shared several extracts from Bart’s grievance, which are rude, disrespectful and highly offensive, but wait until you read his complaint in full.

 Being Cabin Crew | The Ugly Truth Part 3